 3. Find Hybrid PJ-Yoga Clothes

 I’m cold all the time, so the idea of getting out of bed and immediately stripping down to change into yoga clothes would often be too much to bear.
 Most of my workout gear is also pretty tight.
 When I’m stumbling around half-asleep, I didn’t love the idea exchanging floppy flannel for cinching spandex.

 Voilà!
 I started assembling a collection of pajamas that could also work as yoga clothes.
 For me this came in the form of black Gap cotton leggings and ribbed, cotton tank tops from Gap Body or Victoria’s Secret.
 These clothes were form-fitting enough for me to feel like I wanted to exercise, while still being comfy enough to sleep in.
 Would I head to a yoga class in a studio wearing this cotton ensemble?
 Probably not (unless it was Yin).
-But for a 10-minute yoga practice at home on my own or with an online video, it’s perfect!
+But for a 10-minute yoga practice at home on my own or with an online video (we recommend Wanderlust TV), it’s perfect!

 You could also give looser tank tops, T-shirts, and shorts a try—whatever you're comfortable in that will also work functionally.
 Maybe don your favorite top the night before a morning yoga session—whatever you can do to help motivate yourself to practice—do it.